OpenCppCoverage/OpenCppCoverage/README.md

 - Windows Vista or higher.
 - Microsoft Visual Studio 2008 or higher all editions **including Express edition**.
 It should also work with previous version of Visual Studio.

+## Download
+OpenCppCoverage can be downloaded from [here](../../releases).

 ## Usage

-Download OpenCppCoverage from [here](../../releases) and install it.

-Then, you can simply run the following command:
+You can simply run the following command:

 ```OpenCppCoverage.exe --sources MySourcePath -- YourProgram.exe arg1 arg2```